LibertyDSNP/spec/pages/Ethereum/Registry.md

 ## Assumptions

-* Ids will need to be moved from Betanet to Mainnet.
+* Ids will need to be moved from beta test to Mainnet.
 * Handles are for display and discovery purposes only.

 ## Discovery via DSNP Handles

 * Contract addresses or numerical ids are not easy to remember.
 * Most networks rely on text based handles for discovery of users on a network.
-* DSNP handles are an easy way to allow easy user lookup.
+* DSNP handles are an easy way to allow user lookup.

 ### Handles

 * Handles are simple UTF-8 strings.
-* No limitations are placed on length or contents, although different clients may not have support for the full unicode set.
+* No limitations are placed on length or contents, although some clients may not have support for the full unicode set.
 * A user MAY NOT register multiple handles that point to the same DSNP User Id.
 * Handles must be unique.

 ### Homograph Attack Mitigation

 UTF-8 support for handles opens handle users up to [homograph attacks](https://en.wikipedia.org/wiki/IDN_homograph_attack), not to mention case-sensitivity issues.
-This issue is of ongoing discussion both for the DSNP as well as in for ICANN domain names and other projects working with internationalization support.
+Discussion is ongoing both for the DSNP as well as for ICANN domain names and other projects working with internationalization support.

 Because the DSNP User Id is stable, attacks would only be successful in cases where the DSNP User Id were unknown.
 [Punycode](https://en.wikipedia.org/wiki/Punycode) is used by some software to prevent homographs by encoding all non-Latin characters into Latin characters.
-So Punycode does not properly present non-Latin characters which isn't reaching the level of internationalization support desired by the DSNP.
+However, this means Punycode does not properly present non-Latin characters and thus fails to reach the level of internationalization support desired by the DSNP.

 #### Current Mitigation Strategies

-Clients resolving handles MUST implement a method to detect potential homographs and check both user settings and potentially check the registry for additional potential matching DSNP User Ids.
+Clients resolving handles MUST implement a method to detect potential homographs, check both user settings, and potentially check the registry for additional potential matching DSNP User Ids.

 ### EIP 712 Methods, Replay Attacks and Nonces

 The Registry supports EIP 712 methods to permit a second party to pay gas costs for address and handle changes.
 Once an EIP 712 transaction is made, anyone may replay that action without further authorization.
-This breaks our security guarantees when the registration owner has made an additional change to either address or handle.
+This breaks the security guarantees of DSNP when the registration owner has made additional changes to either address or handle.
 To mitigate this, the Registry contract MUST store a nonce for every registration.
 When it receives an EIP 712 transaction, it MUST check that the nonce parameter matches the stored nonce, and it MUST increment the stored nonce if the transaction succeeds.